agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :type action_space: Space
   :param atom_num: Number of atoms for representing the Q-distribution.
   :type atom_num: int
-  :param vmin: Minimum value for the support of the Q-distribution.
+  :param v_min: Minimum value for the support of the Q-distribution.
-  :type vmin: float
+  :type v_min: float
-  :param vmax: Maximum value for the support of the Q-distribution.
+  :param v_max: Maximum value for the support of the Q-distribution.
-  :type vmax: float
+  :type v_max: float
   :param representation: The representation module.
   :type representation: nn.Module
   :param hidden_size: The sizes of the hidden layers.